Nicholas Ray: Personal life

 On April 11, 1978, Ray underwent additional surgery, at Memorial Sloan-Kettering Cancer Center, involving therapeutic implantation of radioactive particles.
-Then on May 26, he had surgery again, to remove a tumour on his brain.
-He was frail and coughed painfully, he had lost his mane of hair, yet he was still active, hired to teach another summer workshop at NYU.
-He was then invited by László Benedek—once Ray's contemporary, as a Hollywood director, now chair of the NYU graduate film program—to teach in the autumn.
+Then, on May 26, he had surgery again, to remove a tumour on his brain.
+He was frail and coughed painfully and he had lost his hair; yet he was still active, and was hired to teach another summer workshop at NYU.
+He was then invited by László Benedek — once Ray's contemporary, as a Hollywood director, now chair of the NYU graduate film program — to teach in the autumn.
 He assigned Ray a teaching assistant, soon to become a friend, Jim Jarmusch.

 With the imminent prospect of his death, Ray had spoken with his son Tim about making a documentary about a father-son relationship.
 Though that project remained unpursued, Tim Ray, experienced in cinematography, joined the crew that assembled to make Lightning Over Water, a collaboration of Ray and Wenders, though credited collectively to all the participants.
 With no appetite, and increasingly unable to swallow, Ray was wasting away, and had to be admitted to hospital for intravenous feeding, restoring some weight and buying some time.
-Ray was visited by friends including Kazan, Connie Bessie, Alan Lomax, and his first wife, Jean, as well as students from Harpur College, and his more recent students.
+Ray was visited by friends including Kazan, Connie Bessie, Alan Lomax and his first wife, Jean, as well as students from Harpur College, and his more recent students.

-Ray died in hospital, of heart failure, on June 16, 1979.
+Ray died in hospital of heart failure on June 16, 1979.
 A memorial was held at Lincoln Center shortly after.
 Among the attendees were all four of his wives and all four of his children.
 He was survived by two sisters, Helen and Alice (Ruth had died in a fire, in 1965), and his ashes were returned to La Crosse, Wisconsin, his hometown, and interred in the same section of Oak Grove Cemetery as his parents.
 His grave bears no inscription.